GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

   }
 </pre>

-5. Optionally configure the error handler in your application module (**app.module.ts**).
-You only need to do this step if you want to use the Loupe error handler for uncaught errors.
+5. Configure the error handler in your application module (**app.module.ts**).
+This will use the Loupe error handler for any uncaught uncaught errors, log them to Loupe, and allow the existing Angular error handlers to also handle the error.

 <pre>
   providers: [